onap/sdc/docs/logging.rst

 in Heat deployment the dockers are mapped into /data/logs on the vm where the application is running.
 In OOM you can use the logging project to access the logging collected from the applications.

+In the OOM deployment the log location in the docker is /var/log/onap

 +-------------------------------+------------------------------------------+---------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+---------------------+
 | Server                        | Location                                 | Type                | Description                                                                                                                                                                               | Rolling             |